INTERVIEW WITH POPE FRANCIS

 “The consistories [of cardinals], the synods [of bishops] are, for example, important places to make real and active this consultation.
 We must, however, give them a less rigid form.
 I do not want token consultations, but real consultations.
 The consultation group of eight cardinals, this ‘outsider’ advisory group, is not only my decision, but it is the result of the will of the cardinals, as it was expressed in the general congregations before the conclave.
 And I want to see that this is a real, not ceremonial consultation.”

-I ask Pope Francis what it means exactly for him to “think with the church,” a notion St Ignatius writes about in the Spiritual Exercises.
-He replies using an image.
+I keep my questions focused on the theme of the church and I ask Pope Francis what it means exactly for him to “think with the church,” a notion St. Ignatius writes about in the Spiritual Exercises.
+He replies without hesitation and by using an image.

 “This is how it is with Mary: If you want to know who she is, you ask theologians; if you want to know how to love her, you have to ask the people.
 In turn, Mary loved Jesus with the heart of the people, as we read in the Magnificat.
 We should not even think, therefore, that ‘thinking with the church’ means only thinking with the hierarchy of the church.”

-After a brief pause, Pope Francis emphasises the following point, in order to avoid misunderstandings: “And, of course, we must be very careful not to think that this infallibilitas of all the faithful I am talking about in the light of Vatican II is a form of populism.
-No; it is the experience of ‘holy mother the hierarchical church,’ as St Ignatius called it, the church as the people of God, pastors and people together.
+After a brief pause, Pope Francis emphasizes in a very direct manner the following point, in order to avoid misunderstandings: “And, of course, we must be very careful not to think that this infallibilitas of all the faithful I am talking about in the light of Vatican II is a form of populism.
+No; it is the experience of ‘holy mother the hierarchical church,’ as St. Ignatius called it, the church as the people of God, pastors and people together.
 The church is the totality of God’s people.

 Remaining with the subject of the church, I ask the pope a question in light of the recent World Youth Day.
 This great event has turned the spotlight on young people, but also on those “spiritual lungs” that are the Catholic churches founded in historically recent times.
 “What,” I ask, “are your hopes for the universal church that come from these churches?”